HUSKGGMo3/Growsensor_v1.0/README.md

 ## v0.2.6 Changes
 - Dashboard tiles can now be collapsed or expanded via a small eye icon; collapsed tiles shrink to a header-only view (no values or hover charts) and clicks expand them without opening the detail modal.
 State is stored per tile in `localStorage` (`tile_visibility_v026`) and defaults to visible for all metrics.
 - Hotfix: restored broken UI interactions (dashboard navigation, dev mode modal, hover/detail charts) and Wi‑Fi information (connected state, SSID/IP, RSSI bars, static-IP toggle).
-- NTP sync (pool.ntp.org, time.google.com, time.cloudflare.com) after Wi‑Fi connect with periodic refresh and a persisted timezone (Preferences/NVS).
+- NTP sync (pool.ntp.org, time.nist.gov, time.google.com) after Wi‑Fi connect with periodic refresh and a persisted timezone (Preferences/NVS).
 - `/api/telemetry` and `/api/history` return epoch millis; the UI renders local time axes (or relative mm:ss when unsynced) in main, hover, and detail charts.
+Hover mini-charts now draw full-size canvases with X/Y axes and time labels.
+- Chart ranges are bucketed to save memory: Live/6h use 5-minute buckets, 24h uses 15-minute buckets.
+The detail modal gains a 24h tab, and the dashboard’s big chart now shows a selectable metric over the last 24h (15m resolution).
 - Header timezone dropdown with persistent selection and live clock.
   (v0.2.6 remains untested – please use with care.)